 Yes you are – that is exactly what you are and a business is exactly what you run.

 Now, you might say, “Well, yes I know this.”
-But, how you define yourself, how you act and hence your mind-set makes all the difference here.
+But, how you define yourself, your mind-set being that of a business owner first and care provider second, makes all the difference here.

-You have little or no time to step back and make sure the business itself is strong, that the infrastructure that allows you and your people to deliver the right care, is working well.
+If you spend all your focus on the outcomes and on resolving issues then you have little or no time to step back and make sure the business itself is strong, that the infrastructure that allows your people to deliver the right care, is working well.

-If you could focus on making sure your business works well, instead of being busy resolving issues, then you would find that most of the common issues that keep your days full would disappear.
+If you could step back and focus on making sure your business works well, instead of being busy resolving issues, then you would find that most of the common issues that keep your days full would disappear because…

 Successful business owners spend their time focused on making the business strong and on making it work well.

-They know that if they do that then far fewer issues will arise that needs their attention and that the desired outcomes – in your case the right care being given – will result day in and day out.
+They know that if they do that then far fewer issues will arise and that the desired outcomes – in your case the right care being given – will result day in and day out.

 Focus on the business and the desired outcomes will result.

-Strong business = desired outcomes = quality of care
+Strong business = desired outcomes = quality care

 Weak business = daily issues = poor care